rampus-bit/geode/README.md

 </p>

 Geode is a command line utility written in bash that displays more theme-based information.
-Similar to neofetch, or pfetch, but has the intent of providing information that can be re-purposed by other users.
+Similar to neofetch, or pfetch, but has the intent of providing information that can be re-purposed by other users

+Geode displays a number of things, which include: User terminal, shell, GTK theme, window manager, and memory usage.
+Above the graphic and info area, the host and user are also shown.

 *Note: Inspiration for this README.md was directly derived from [dylanaraps's neofetch](https://github.com/dylanaraps/neofetch).*